api-evangelist-apis/locations/README.md

-# locations
+# SEC Companies

-This is a locations API.
+This is a simple JSON API for accessing the SEC companies.